 Turkey tail mushrooms - especially compared to other medicinal varieties - have been rigorously tested to better understand the genetic makeup of the mushroom so we can fully unlock its health benefits.

-Split gill mushrooms have been used for centuries to boost energy, improve immunity, and support a person’s overall health and wellbeing.
+Split gill mushrooms have been used for centuries to boost energy, improve immunity, and support a person’s overall health and well-being.
 According to various studies, split gill supplementation is shown to enhance the effects of chemotherapy.

 Learn more about the potential benefits (and safety concerns) of split gill mushrooms in this article.

 Similar to turkey tail, phellinus mushrooms have been shown to be a viable side treatment for various cancers.
-It’s beta-glucan content helps stimulate a positive immune response in the body.
+Its beta-glucan content helps stimulate a positive immune response in the body.

-5. Red-belted polypore
+7. Red-belted polypore for immunity

-6. Birch polypore
+8. Birch polypore for immunity

 This mushroom has a long history of being used to boost immunity.
 Birch polypore extracts have been shown to help with the release of cytokines that help the immune system respond to foreign invaders.